How Arowhon Supports

 There is nothing negative about masculinity.
 What’s negative is defining it according to narrow stereotypes.
-Our program asks boys and men to find positive masculinities through reflecting on what gender stereotyping does to them, and second to figure out what positive masculinity means in the camp community.
+Our program challenges boys and men to find positive masculinities through reflecting on what gender stereotyping does to them, and to figure out what positive masculinity means in the camp community and beyond.

 "Arowhon creates a community where boys and men can embrace and be any version of themselves they want to be, at the same time you can feel that the community sends men in the right direction towards being their better selves and embracing positive masculinities"